soupi/learn-haskell-blog-generator/src/09-documentation.md

 ### More

-In this chapter we've covered the basics of the Haddock markup language.
+In this chapter, we've covered the basics of the Haddock markup language.
-If you'd like to know more, the [Haddock markup guide](https://haskell-haddock.readthedocs.io/en/latest/markup.html) contains information on how to create even more interesting documentation structures, such as code blocks, grid tables, images and examples.
+If you'd like to know more, the [Haddock markup guide](https://haskell-haddock.readthedocs.io/en/latest/markup.html) contains information on creating even more interesting documentation structures, such as code blocks, grid tables, images, and examples.

 ## Summary